-Some companies advertise more than the 15-Bar pump pressure to falsely confuse people to buy fake products when they are not of any quality.
+Some companies advertise more than the 15-Bar pump pressure to falsely confuse people to buy fake products when they are not of any higher quality.
 If you stumble on a product that costs more and advertise increased pressure pumps without any other promising feature, avoid the machine.

-Manual espresso machines still focus on creating 9-Bar pressure for precision because it’s manual-driven pressure and cannot be controlled.
+Manual machines still focus on creating 9-Bar pressure for precision because it’s manual-driven pressure and cannot be controlled.
 So, they focus on creating a position that can exert 9-bar pressure, not more, not less.

-Manual espresso machines also allow you to pre-infuse if you use proper techniques.
+Lever action machines also allow you to pre-infuse if you use proper techniques.